RetroDECK/ES-DE/USERGUIDE-DEV.md

 **X button**\
 _(Delete)_

-Starts the game media viewer (which is accessible from the gamelist views).
+Starts the media viewer in the gamelist view or the screensaver in the system view (if the _Enable screensaver controls_ setting is enabled).
 Used by some other minor functions as explained by the help system and/or this guide.

 **Y button**\
 _(Insert on Unix and Windows, F13 on macOS)_